lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 ---

 As an engineering manager, my direct reports often ask me to assess their speed.
-Often the problem is that they feel too slow.
-A little more rarely they want confirmation that they are fast.
+They either feel too slow and want to improve their performance or, a little more rarely, they're looking for confirmation that they are fast.

 Over the years a pattern emerged in these conversations, especially with less experienced developers: there's often a clear disconnect between the way they